 Prenatal Visit (28 weeks)

-- One-hour Glucose Tolerance Test (screen for gestational diabetes)
+- One-hour Glucose Tolerance Test (screen for gestational diabetes) (Patients interested in a more natural glucose load beverage may order The Fresh Test for this GTT.)

 - Three-hour Glucose Tolerance Test (only performed if 1-hour GTT is elevated)